Audio Protection & Error Recovery

 Flow:

-1. Browser crashes, all RAM lost
+1. Browser is force-killed or crashes — all RAM is lost

 Scenario 3: Circuit Breaker Opens